BlackChain02/Task-List-CC-Restitched-ComputerCraft/README.md

 Hey little Info to the code

+CC:Tweaked (CraftOS 1.8)
-CC:Tweaked Monitor Size: 4 blocks widh and 3 blocks high Modoack i use: Create: Astral
+Monitor Size: 4 blocks widh and 3 blocks high
+Modoack i use: Create: Astral

 At the momentan the code does not function the way I want, but let me tell you what it does.